invisibledrygoods/HoradricCube/README.md

 Progress
 --------

-Crafting is 100% completed and committed, but inventory layout and management are still up in the air for how they should work.
+Crafting is 100% completed.
+Inventory layout and management are designed and tests are written.
+Manual inventory management is at 50%.
+Automatic inventory management is at 0%.